Every day, International Bird Rescue strives to improve medical

 involvement is vital and directly impacts the successful return of

 animals to the wild.

-In order to volunteer, you must be at least 18 years old, have a sincere desire to help wildlife, commit to at least a four-hour shift a week, be dependable, responsible and able to take direction.
+In order to volunteer, you must be at least 18 years old, have a sincere desire to help wildlife and commit to at least a four-hour shift a week.
+We are looking for volunteers who are dependable, responsible and able to take direction.

 Volunteer support is critical to the care and support that we

 give our patients, whether working directly with the animals we

 care for, or supporting their care through answering phones,

 filing, cleaning, laundry, or construction.
 We value your

 skills and want your experience to be rewarding and fulfilling.

 However you choose to help, you are helping to return these amazing